Sushiscript/sushiscript/docs/language-specification.md

 + `export` statement will be all translated into `declare` statement, with option `-gx`
 + If type is not specified in the definition, the variable's type will be infered from the right value
 + For `ExitCode` type, right value can be a **command**.
 In this circumstance, the value of this `ExitCode` will be the command's exit status.
 Command will be executed first, then its exit status become the variable's value.
++ For `Function` type: function name in definition and identifier of Function type are not the same.
+Identifier of Function type is actually a string.
+In the translated code, we use `$func` to call the function.
+Function name in definition can be directly called by `func`.
++ For `Bool` type, we treat it as integer.
+In translation, false is `0` and true is `1`, which seems opposite to bash's **exit status**.

 ##### Example